Code-Institute-Submissions/ellenstafford/README.md

 - I used Font Awesome's stacked icons guide for the project link icons and the download CV icon, [found here](https://fontawesome.com/how-to-use/on-the-web/styling/stacking-icons)

+- To center the project overlay paragraphs when on mobile screens I used a code snippet from this [StackOverflow post](https://stackoverflow.com/questions/5581034/is-there-are-way-to-make-a-child-divs-width-wider-than-the-parent-div-using-css)

-- The code used for the hover tool on the download CV icon was based upon [this guide from w3schools](https://www.w3schools.com/css/css_tooltip.asp)
+- The code used for the hover tool on the download CV icon was based upon [this guide from W3Schools](https://www.w3schools.com/css/css_tooltip.asp)

+- The Javascript code for the navbar fullscreen overlay menu was editied and fixed by [Scott Kip](https://github.com/ShavingSeagull) from Code Institute.

 ### Content